-PREDICTION #1: Shared Risk, not just Value, will be a model going forward.
+PREDICTION #1: Shared Risk, not just Value, will be a model in the future.

 UNCLEAR BUT LIKELY – We have seen customers start requesting this kind of approach.
-This is entirely possible, but the biggest issue on the software side is that there is too much unpredictability within a company’s culture.
-If there were ways to determine a customer’s ability to implement change and price it accordingly – this plan might work.
-However, way too often, customers claim expertise they don’t actually have in order to reduce the cost.
+This is entirely possible, but the biggest issue on the software side is too much unpredictability within a company’s culture.
+This plan might work if there were ways to determine a customer’s ability to implement change and price it accordingly.
+However, often, customers claim expertise they don’t have to reduce the cost.
 This sets up both the Vendor and the Customer for a tense discussion during implementation.

 “The operation was a success, but the patient is dead.”
-That’s one that I often use, as well, to describe a software solution that passed all of the QA checks but no one uses.
+That’s one that I often use, as well, to describe a software solution that passed all of the QA checks, but no one uses them.

 Henry Ford once said, “If I had asked customers what they had wanted, they would have said faster horses.”
-This is an important quote when debating satisfaction vs. success.
-Satisfying the customer in the Henry Ford example would have yielded more horses.
-Obviously, Ford didn’t go that route and that’s why you aren’t stepping in horse poop on your daily walks.
-Success means striving for something greater than what is known sometimes – even if it contradicts the customer’s wants.
+This is a critical quote when debating satisfaction vs. success.
+Satisfying the Customer in the Henry Ford example would have yielded more horses.
+Ford didn’t go that route, so you aren’t stepping in horse poop on your daily walks.
+Success means striving for something greater than what is known sometimes – even if it contradicts the Customer’s wants.

 Overall, the book is definitely worth the read.
-It’s quick, sprinkled with personal gems and while you stare at your copy of Principles by Ray Dalio sitting on your desk – all 500+ pages of it, you’ll be thankful that you picked this one up and finished it.
-I’ll get to you someday Ray.
+It’s quick, sprinkled with secret gems, and while you stare at your copy of Principles by Ray Dalio sitting on your desk – all 500+ pages of it, you’ll be thankful that you picked this one up and finished it.
+I’ll get to you someday, Ray.